 When you want to see all your selected artists in a shortlist, you can toggle a shortlist on or off by clicking on the name of the shortlist in the panel.
 All the profiles that belong in that shortlist will then appear in the results below.

-Selected shortlists are highlighted in black, while unselected shortlists appear white.
+Selected shortlists are highlighted in color, while unselected shortlists appear white.
 (See below)

 To leave a note, select a shortlist and click the note icon at the bottom of their profile card.
 Or, if you prefer, you can open their profile and click the “Notepad” tab.